Why Is CBD So Expensive? | Let Us Explain

 Spotting fake products is not always easy.
 Below are some ways to know if a product is fake.

-- No 3rd party lab tests – Third-party tests from legitimate labs help provide solid proof of the product's authenticity.
+- No 3rd party lab tests – Third-party lab results from legitimate labs help provide solid proof of the product's authenticity.
+The lab test you are looking for is a certificate of analysis or COA.

 - Unrealistic mg amounts – Products listed as containing 500,000mg of CBD in a 1oz bottle are not even possible.
-Converting mg to oz is roughly 28,000mg, and that would have to be a pure CBD oil.
+Converting mg to oz is roughly 28,000mg, and that would be pure CBD oil.

 - Claims – The FDA does not legally permit claims for cancer or other medical conditions.
 Watch out for the cure-all claims.